Celeo/Matrix_notes/Data.md

 | Commercial area in a sprawl | Remote place with satellite access only | 5 |
 | Massive gathering or during widespread emergency | Remote, enclosed place (cave / desert ruin) | 6 |

+## Directly connected

+When devices that are physical connected to each other (e.g. cyberdeck to camera), tests are made without penalties from noise.
+When a device is being hacked like this, the device rolls its defense without any benefit from any PAN/WAN.

 ---

 # Hosts

 Hosts are cloud computing, spread over the entire globe on a specific grid.
 Hosts are reachable without noise penalties from distance.
-When inside a host, you can communicate with other icons inside the host without noise from distance, but cannot communicate with icons outside of it, with the exception of the "send message" action, and the inverse is also true.
+When inside a host, you can communicate with other icons inside the host without noise from distance as all devices are considered directly connected to each other.
+When inside, you cannot control icons outside the host (sending messsages is fine), and the inverse is true.
 Hosts have IC and often have Matrix security personnel called spiders.

 ## Archives